-Species richness is the number of species within an ecosystem.
+Species richness is the number of different species an ecosystem.
 Environments that can support large numbers of species, such as tropical areas, tend to have greater species richness.

 The Encyclopedia of Earth defines species evenness as “the variation in the abundance of individuals per species within a community.”
 If a community has a large disparity between the number of individuals within each species it has low evenness.
 If the number of individuals within a species is fairly constant throughout the community it has a high evenness.
 If community A has 10 individuals divided between two species, but species 1 represents nine individuals, while species 2 has only one, then community A has a low evenness and lower species diversity.
 If community B has ten individuals divided between two species, with species 1 having four individuals and species 2 having six, then community B has high evenness and higher species diversity.
 The more even the number of animals per species within an ecosystem, the greater the species diversity.